-During the year, the Audit Committee comprised Mrs Lesley Y C Wong (Chairperson), Mr Stanley Y H Ying (up to 24 July 2012), Ms Elizabeth Tse Man-yee (from 25 July 2012), Miss Cathy Chu (up to 18 June 2012), Ms Tsang Oi-lin (from 19 June 2012 to 22 July 2012), and Ms Mable Chan (from 23 July 2012).
+During the year, the Audit Committee comprised Mrs Lesley Y C Wong (Chairperson), Ms Elizabeth Tse Man-yee, and Ms Mable Chan.
 All members of the Committee are non-executive Members.
 The Committee has at least one member possessing "recent and relevant experience", namely, Mrs Lesley Y C Wong, who is a certified public accountant and is also the Director of Accounting Services of the Government of the Hong Kong Special Administrative Region.